ToxicDonkeyButts/fifth-equilux/Gameplay/Abilities.md

 - Find the best person to talk to for news, rumors, and gossip
 - Blend into a crowd to get the sense of key topics of conversation

-#####  Spellcasting Ability

-Bards, paladins, sorcerers, and warlocks use Charisma as their spellcasting ability, which helps determine the saving throw DCs of spells they cast.

 ## Saving Throws